-- You must have the mandatory items, starting with $\underline{1}$ set, $\underline{1}$ overhead ground plan, and (optional) 1 front elevation - You must have a Notebook and Concept Paper, showing all the research you have done and the work that went into preparing your sets. - · Instructions for the Notebook and Concept Paper are in this pdf. - Please follow them. - You must have the Sets/Lights Verification Form and Sets/Lights Checklist (together on a page in this pdf). - Print a copy of the Verification Form and Checklist. - Fill them out and get the page signed before festival. - · Put the page into the back of your notebook. - You must have a detailed list of expenditures in your notebook. - · A Sample Expenditures page is in this pdf. - It shows you: - √ how to figure costs - √ how to get fair market value if something is donated - ✓ what to do if you lose a receipt - √ how detailed you need to be - · The expenditures page is the last page of your notebook. - You must include receipts or proof of fair market value. - See the Sample Expenditures page for examples of this - You can add these to your notebook by putting them in an envelope fastened to the inside back cover. - It's okay to glue or staple pages of receipts for your notebook, but the envelope is easier. - You must have a presentation team of 1 to 6 persons to tell the judges about your work. - The presentation can take up to 8 minutes. - At least one member of your team should be confident enough to do the talking, and know why you made the choices you did. - The judges may or may not ask questions after your presentation.
+- You must have the mandatory items, starting with 1 set, 1 overhead ground plan, (optional) 1 front elevation, and the poster or flyer. - You must have a Notebook and Concept Paper, showing all the research you have done and the work that went into preparing your sets. - Instructions for the Notebook and Concept Paper are in this pdf.

+- Please follow them. - You must have the Sets/Lights/Graphics Verification Form and Sets/Lights/Graphics Checklist (together on a page in this pdf). - Print a copy of the Verification Form and Checklist. - · Fill them out and get the page signed before festival. - · Put the page into the back of your notebook. - You must have a detailed list of expenditures in your notebook. - A Sample Expenditures page is in this pdf. - It shows you: - √ how to figure costs - √ how to get fair market value if something is donated - ✓ what to do if you lose a receipt - √ how detailed you need to be - · The expenditures page is the last page of your notebook. - You must include receipts or proof of fair market value. - See the Sample Expenditures page for examples of this - You can add these to your notebook by putting them in an envelope fastened to the inside back cover. - It's okay to glue or staple pages of receipts for your notebook, but the envelope is easier. - You must have a presentation team of 1 to 6 persons to tell the judges about your work. - The presentation can take up to 8 minutes. - At least one member of your team should be confident enough to do the talking, and know why you made the choices you did.